-neighborhood of Coconut Grove Village West; the East Gables Trolley Access Campaign, which won municipal trolley service for residents of the historically segregated MacFarlane Homestead Subdivision and the Golden Gates District of East Coral Gables; and the Coconut Grove Village West Housing and Community Development Task Force Campaign, a fair-and-affordable housing coalition of civic associations, Black church congregations, and tenant and homeowner organizations now operating under the auspices of Grove Rights and Community Equity, Inc. (GRACE).
+Program highlights include community-based advocacy and organizing in support of the West Grove Trolley Garage Campaign, which halted the discriminatory placement of a City of Coral Gables municipal bus depot in the historically segregated neighborhood of Coconut Grove Village West; the East Gables Trolley Access Campaign, which won municipal trolley service for residents of the historically segregated MacFarlane Homestead Subdivision and the Golden Gates District of East Coral Gables; the Old Smokey Steering Committee-Community Stakeholder Organization, which gave rise to the cleanup of nearly a dozen contaminated municipal parks and the class action litigation in Styles v.
+City of Miami; and the Coconut Grove Village West Housing and Community Development Task Force Campaign, a fair-and-affordable housing coalition of Black churches, civic associations, and tenant and homeowner organizations now operating under the auspices of Grove Rights and Community Equity, Inc. (GRACE).